harikt/harikt.github.com/source/_posts/2009-09-10-new-advertisement-oracle-and-sun-and-message-ibm.markdown

 ---
 layout: post
 title: New advertisement of Oracle and Sun and message to IBM
-tags: [ibm, sun microsystems, oracle]
+categories: [ibm, sun microsystems, oracle]
 published: true
 date: 2009-09-10 20:45
 ---